-The Elaine Mineral Resource was last reported in October 2012.
-There has been no change to the Elaine Inferred Resource Statement reported in 2012.
-In completing the annual review for the year ended 30 June 2014, the historical resource factors were reviewed and found to be relevant and current.
+The Elaine Mineral Resource was last reported by the Company in October 2014.
+There has been no change to the Elaine Inferred Resource Statement reported in 2014.
+In completing the review for the period ended 31 December 2014, the historical resource factors were reviewed and found to be relevant and current.
 The Elaine Prospect has not been converted to an active operation yet and hence no material resource depletion has occurred for the review period.